Subscribe

 • Veterinary references.
 If you have previously owned pets, the organization may request contact information for your current or previous veterinarian.
 This allows them to verify your history of responsible pet ownership.

 • Adoption fee.
-Shelters and rescues typically charge an adoption fee to help cover their costs.
-You will need to provide cash or credit card payment for the adoption fee, which can vary depending on the organization and the dog’s age, breed, or medical needs.
+Shelters and rescues typically charge an adoption fee to help cover their costs, which can vary depending on the organization and the dog’s age, breed, or medical needs.

 It’s important to note that these are general documents that may be required, but the specific requirements can vary.
 It’s best to contact the shelter or rescue organization directly to inquire about their specific adoption process and documentation needs.